cmloegcmluin/compose2keybindings/README.md

 If you're happy to use the rules I use, which include my opinionated attempt at incorporating them in with what I could cobble together to simulate the rules built in to WinCompose, then you can simply copy the file `DefaultKeyBinding.dict` from this repo into the `~/Library/KeyBindings/` directory (that's `/Users/[your username]/Library/KeyBindings`, which you'll need to create if it doesn't exist, and it may possibly exist but be hidden), and skip straight over steps 2, 3, and 4, straight to step 5.

+(Note: to download the file from GitHub, make sure to download the file itself, as opposed to the HTML webpage displaying the file.
+You can do this using the "Download raw file" button on the page for the file, or by clicking the "Raw" button and downloading from there.)

 ## 2. Setup your computer

 I'll admit: I struggled to figure out how to run Bob's script.
 It's quite possible that absolutely none of the following steps I took were necessary for me to take, and/or won't be necessary for you to take.
 So if you're hopeful or in a hurry, I suggest you try your luck skipping straight to the [Running the script](#running-the-script) section below, and only refer to this record here of all the things I tried if you get stuck.
 One or all of them might make the difference.